Policy and Procedure #620.0, Community Involvement Hours

 1. Policy Statement

-The York Region District School Board is committed to a healthy, robust and meaningful service experience for students as they complete their community involvement hours.
+The York Region District School Board is committed to a healthy, robust and meaningful experience for students as they complete their community involvement hours.
 Community involvement is about giving of oneself to make a difference for others and for the greater good of the community.
 It is about developing strong character.
-By donating time to help others, each individual develops his or her sense of self fulfillment and enhances his or her understanding of, and appreciation for, the character attributes adopted by the York Region District School Board.
+By donating time to help others, each individual develops his or her sense of self fulfillment and enhances their understanding of, and appreciation for, the character attributes adopted by the York Region District School Board.

-The York Region District School Board believes that the purpose of the community involvement requirement is to encourage students to develop an understanding of civic responsibility and the role they can play in supporting and strengthening their communities.
+The York Region District School Board believes that the purpose of the community involvement requirement is to encourage students to develop an understanding the role they can play in supporting and strengthening their communities.
 Community involvement increases student awareness of community needs and how they can make a positive difference.
 Helping others enhances the self-image of students and fosters a greater sense of belonging to the greater whole.

 All secondary school students must complete 40 hours of community involvement in order to graduate.
 These hours may be completed at any time prior to graduation, beginning in the summer following grade eight.